Skip to main content

 How to evaluate your rectified time

-The confidence score is your first indicator.
-A top candidate with 85% confidence supported by three techniques is substantially more trustworthy than one at 55% supported by only one technique.
+The evidence score is your first indicator, but it is not a certified probability.
+A top candidate supported by several checks is more persuasive than one supported by only one check.
 Look at the event match breakdown: does the chart for this time align with events you consider the most significant?

 The best validation is to test the rectified time against events you did not input.
-If you entered five events spanning 1998 to 2018, check whether the rectified chart also explains something meaningful that happened in 2022.
-A time that correctly predicts events it was not trained on is strong evidence.
+If you entered five events spanning 1998 to 2018, check whether the rectified chart also corresponds to something meaningful that happened in 2022.
+A time that keeps matching events outside the training set is stronger evidence.

 Also check whether the rising sign description resonates.
 The Ascendant shapes how others perceive you and how you move through the world.
 If the rectified Ascendant produces a rising sign that feels completely wrong to you and people who know you, that is worth noting, though it is not definitive since self-perception can differ from outward presentation.